awesomeeng/awesome-server/README.md

  - An easy to use API Server framework.
  - HTTP support.
  - HTTPS support.
- - HTTP/2 support including push routes for preloading.
+ - HTTP/2 support including push routing for preloading.
  - Or mix and match all three types of servers.
  - Basic routing to channel HTTP Method X along path Y into predefined functions.
- - Advanced routing using Controller that take your routing to the next level.
+ - Advanced routing using Controllers that take your routing to the next level.
  - Controllers from Classes, Files, or whole Directory trees.
  - Support for serving static files (or whole directories) to specific routes.
  - Easy built-in redirects.
  - Built around native promises and ready for async/await.
  - Integrated with AwesomeLog for easy logging if you want it.
- - Extensible with custom Servers or Routers.
+ - Extensible with custom Servers.

 ## Why another API Server solution?